Last Updated on 9th August 2019 by Sarah and Justin

 We boarded a train in Lyon.
 The train wasn’t very well air conditioned, the seats were a bit cramped, and there was no wifi (gasp!).
-But we were heading to the South of France, a first for Sarah.
-We would see Nice, Monaco, and a few towns in Provence over the next few days.
+But we were heading to the South of France for the first time together, so all the rest of that stuff didn’t matter.
+In our four days in the region, we would see Nice, Monaco, and a few towns in Provence.
+We would drink lots of wine and eat an innumerable number of baguettes.
+This post includes our South of France itinerary (which could easily be extended from four days to five or a week) as well as how to see the South of France by train.

 Nice is located on the southeast coast of France.
 The train journey takes almost five hours from Lyon (longer from Paris of course).
 Most of the trip takes you south through the middle of the country (which isn’t that scenic), but once you turn east and start up the coast, you’ll want to stare out the window the whole time.

 For this trip, you can (and should) book tickets online at the French railway company SNCF.
-Of course we got to the train station pretty early, but there were so many people waiting to get on the train it didn’t really matter.
+As is our tendency, we got to the train station pretty early, but there were so many people waiting to get on the train it didn’t really matter.
 You’re supposed to stand where your car will be, but the signs for ours were all wrong.
-It worked out in the end, and we luckily found space for our luggage (there is hardly any) and were seated close by so we could keep an eye out.
+It worked out in the end, and we luckily found space for our luggage (a coup as there was hardly any) and were seated close by so we could keep an eye on it.
+As we mentioned, there was no wifi and the air conditioning was pretty weak when we took the train in summer 2017.

 Two days in Nice